aleen42/PersonalWiki/Programming/JavaScript/closure/closure.md

 ### Performance

-It's not recommended to define functions inside another funtions which will affect the performance of scripts.
+It's not recommended to define functions inside another functions which will affect the performance of scripts.

 ```js
 function MyObject(name, message) {